 Now let’s start on that creativity…

 50% of attracting the user comes from using a compelling image.
-You don’t need a graphic designer to create these images, they are not like banner ads which may need text creatives or animations included, with Native its just a simple image and you have many options here, so let’s list a few tips to get your creative juices going:
+You don’t need a graphic designer to create these images, they are not like banner ads which may need text creatives or animations included, with Native it is just a simple image, and you have many options here, so let’s list a few tips to get your creative juices going:

 Contextual: Choose an image that fits into the website you are targeting, for example, if it’s a website with reviews of cars, use an image of a car.
 That way the user is more likely to click on your Native ad because they are on that website checking out cars.

 Avoid stock photos: Yes, the end-user has seen those stock photos over and over again, they look staged

 Amateur real-life photos: We live in a smartphone world.
 We are now totally trained to enjoy Instagram-styled selfies and images and those amateur-style photos create sincerity, intimacy, and familiarity.

 Eye contact: Using a photo of a person(s) looking directly into the camera is highly engaging for the end-user.

 Emotional response: Human facial expressions can have a powerful impact.
 Happy, sad, flirtatious, funny?
 All will trigger an emotional response from an end-user.
 Ambiguous and unclear expressions won’t generate the same type of response.
 And what about cute animals?
 They always get a positive reaction.

 Keep it linked: Your image should have an element that relates to the Native ads title and description so it is not considered misleading and it shows what the user can expect once they click.